michaelduong/Post/README.md

 ### Black Diamonds

-* Use a computed `.date` property, `NSDateComponent`s and `NSDateFormatter`s to display the `Post` date in the correct time zone
+* Use a computed `.date` property, `DateComponent`s and `DateFormatter`s to display the `Post` date in the correct time zone
 * Make your table view more efficient by inserting cells for new posts instead of reloading the entire tableview

 ## Part Two - Alert Controllers, Network Controller (HTTP POST), Paging Requests and Table View

-* use NSURLSession to make asynchronous POST HTTP requests
+* use URLSession to make asynchronous POST HTTP requests
 * build custom table views that support paging through network requests

 Build functionality to allow the user to submit new posts to the feed.
 Make the network requests more efficient by adding paging functionality to the Post Controller.
 Update the table view to support paging.

 ### Review the NetworkController

 Note that you already built the `NetworkController` to support PUT requests.
-Review the code and `NSURLSession` to review how you wrote the code that supports both GET, PUT, and other HTTP requests.
+Review the code and `URLSession` to review how you wrote the code that supports both GET, PUT, and other HTTP requests.

 ### Add Posting Functionality to the Post type